Galser/ptfe-prod-ext/README.md

  ![Setup admin user](screenshots/10_admin_setup.png)

  Fill in the form and press **[Create an account]**
-- Now you are logged-in, create organization and workspace in it, for the demo, we have organization *"acme-ext"* and workspace *"playground"* :
+- Now you are logged-in, create organization and workspace in it, for the demo, we have organization *"acme-ext"* and workspace *"playground"* (No VCS connection required) :

  ![Org and workspace](screenshots/11_org_and_workspace.png)